 Our safaris coincide with important times in the annual migrations, as well as take advantage of other significant animal activities and weather patterns.

 Other times: We suggest avoiding November and April through the first half of May, as those months comprise the rainy seasons in Tanzania.
 Outside of those months, there are great reasons to visit Tanzania at any time, and no matter when you choose to go, you will see more elephants, giraffes, wildebeest, zebras, gazelles, buffalos, hippos, ostriches, baboons, and lions than you can keep track of.
-If you are interested in organizing a private safari for your own group of family or friends on the dates that work for you, please contact our office at 800-941-8010 and ask for our Private Migration Safari and Beyond the Serengeti Private Safari sample itineraries.
+If you are interested in organizing a private safari for your own group of family or friends on the dates that work for you, please contact our office at 800-941-8010 and ask for our private safari sample itineraries.

 Trip participants have certain responsibilities to both Boundless Journeys and your fellow travelers.
 This includes understanding the conditions described in the trip itinerary and making sure it is appropriate for your interests and abilities, based on a review of the trip ratings, consultation with Boundless Journeys’ staff, and perhaps your doctor.
 In addition, trip participants are responsible for preparing for a trip by undertaking the proper fitness training.
 At the guide’s discretion, a participant may be asked to leave the trip if the guide feels that the person’s further participation may be detrimental to the individual or to other trip participants.
 If you have any questions about the difficulty level of the trip you have chosen, please contact Boundless Journeys to speak with one of our Destination Managers.